Custom elements provide a component model for the web. The custom elements specification provides:

 The element constructor has a few special limitations:

-• The first statement in the constructor body must be a parameter-less call to the super method.
+- The first statement in the constructor body must be a parameter-less call to the

-• The constructor can't include a return statement, unless it is a simple early return (return or return this).
+method. - The constructor can't include a return statement, unless it is a simple early return (

 For a complete list of limitations, see Requirements for custom element constructors in the WHATWG HTML Specification.